-Jones Dining Hall (Main)

-Brunch: 10:30 am - 12:00 pm

-Dinner 4:00 pm - 5:00 pm
+Brunch 10:30 am-12:00 p m Dinner 4:30-5:00 r m

 Vending machines are also placed around the campus.

 Bulldog Café I and Bulldog Café II

 Students always have the opportunity of enjoying a meal, to include breakfast, or just a quick snack from one of two Bulldog Cafés.
 Bulldog Café I is located on the first floor of the Schwalm Student Center.
 Bulldog Café II is located adjacent to the Main Lobby at Thaddeus Stevens On Orange.